Galois cohomology of a number field is Koszul: Introduction

 We will also assume the graded algebra $\gr_FA$ to be generated in degree~$1$.
 Once a $\Gamma_1$\+indexed filtration of $A_1$ is fixed, this condition defines a unique extension of this filtration to a $\Gamma$\+valued filtration of~$A$.
 Given a graded algebra $A$ as above with a $\Gamma$\+valued filtration $F$ satisfying this condition together with the conditions of~\ref{inverse-lexi}, the associated quotient algebra $\gr^FA$ is a commutative or supercommutative \emph{monomial} algebra.
 In other words, it is the quotient algebra of the free commutative or supercommutative algebra generated by the elements $x_\alpha$ of degree~$1$ by an ideal generated by a set of monomials in~$x_\alpha$.
 This is easy to see; actually, no other relations can be compatible with the $\Gamma$\+grading of $\gr^FA$.

 The quadratic part $\q\,\gr^FA$ of a (super)commutative monomial algebra $\gr^FA$ is always Koszul.
-Indeed, when the set of generators $\{x_\alpha\}$ is finite, this is the statement of~\cite[Theorem~8.1 of Chapter~4]{PP}, and the general case follows by passing to the inductive limit of subalgebras generated by finite subsets of $\{x_\alpha\}$.
+Indeed, when the set of generators $\{x_\alpha\}$ is finite, this is the result of the paper~\cite{Fr} (see also~\cite[Theorem~8.1 of Chapter~4]{PP}), and the general case follows by passing to the inductive limit of subalgebras generated by finite subsets of $\{x_\alpha\}$.
 By Theorem~\ref{pbw-theorem}(1), if $A$ is quadratic and $\gr^FA$ has no relations of degree~$3$, then $\gr^FA$ is quadratic.
 By the result of~\ref{filtered-algebras-modules}, if $\gr^FA$ is quadratic, then $A$ is Koszul.

 When $\gr^FA$ is quadratic, the basis in $A$ formed by those monomials in $x_{\alpha}$ that survive in $\gr^FA$ is called a \emph{commutative PBW\+basis} of~$A$.